AckerlyXu/heima/articles/azure-resource-manager/resource-group-authoring-templates.md

-<properties
+---
-    pageTitle="Create templates for Azure deployments | Azure" description="Describes the structure and properties of Azure Resource Manager templates using declarative JSON syntax." services="azure-resource-manager"
+title: Create templates for Azure deployments | Azure
+description: Describes the structure and properties of Azure Resource Manager templates using declarative JSON syntax.
-    documentationcenter="na"
-    author="tfitzmac"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="19694cb4-d9ed-499a-a2cc-bcfc4922d7f5"
-    ms.service="azure-resource-manager"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="01/03/2017"
-    wacn.date=""
-    ms.author="tomfitz" />
+services: azure-resource-manager
+documentationcenter: na
+author: tfitzmac
+manager: timlt
+editor: tysonn

+ms.assetid: 19694cb4-d9ed-499a-a2cc-bcfc4922d7f5
+ms.service: azure-resource-manager
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/03/2017
+wacn.date: ''
+ms.author: tomfitz
+---

 # Authoring Azure Resource Manager templates
 This topic describes the structure of an Azure Resource Manager template.
 It presents the different sections of a template and the properties that are available in those sections.
 The template consists of JSON and expressions that you can use to construct values for your deployment.

-To view the template for resources you have already deployed, see [Export an Azure Resource Manager template from existing resources](/documentation/articles/resource-manager-export-template/).
-For guidance on creating a template, see [Resource Manager Template Walkthrough](/documentation/articles/resource-manager-template-walkthrough/).
-For recommendations about creating templates, see [Best practices for creating Azure Resource Manager templates](/documentation/articles/resource-manager-template-best-practices/).
+To view the template for resources you have already deployed, see [Export an Azure Resource Manager template from existing resources](./resource-manager-export-template.md).
+For guidance on creating a template, see [Resource Manager Template Walkthrough](./resource-manager-template-walkthrough.md).
+For recommendations about creating templates, see [Best practices for creating Azure Resource Manager templates](./resource-manager-template-best-practices.md).

 A good JSON editor can simplify the task of creating templates.
-For information about using Visual Studio with your templates, see [Creating and deploying Azure resource groups through Visual Studio](/documentation/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy/).
-For information about using VS Code, see [Working with Azure Resource Manager Templates in Visual Studio Code](/documentation/articles/resource-manager-vs-code/).
+For information about using Visual Studio with your templates, see [Creating and deploying Azure resource groups through Visual Studio](./vs-azure-tools-resource-groups-deployment-projects-create-deploy.md).
+For information about using VS Code, see [Working with Azure Resource Manager Templates in Visual Studio Code](./resource-manager-vs-code.md).

 Limit the size your template to 1 MB, and each parameter file to 64 KB.
 The 1-MB limit applies to the final state of the template after it has been expanded with iterative resource definitions, and values for variables and parameters.